 Boredom is the enemy of romance, but sometimes the fix is as simple as changing up your living space with exciting, new design elements.
 If you and your significant other co-habitate, you’ll both reap the rewards of this hobby—but when done as a joint endeavor, redecorating promotes collaboration and offers both people an opportunity to get their creative juices flowing in the same direction.
-Best of all, you can spruce things up on the regular without spending a fortune—just check out this list of decorating ideas that don’t cost a dime.)
+Best of all, you can spruce things up on the regular without spending a fortune (Just check out this list of decorating ideas that don’t cost a dime.)
 You can add a new mirror, upcycle some old furniture, or go all out and repaint some rooms.

 9. Start a collection

 It doesn’t matter much what you and your other half decide to collect (although word on the street is that Gen Y is really into stamps), collecting things of interest can be an incredibly satisfying hobby, especially when the collection represents an interest you and your sweetheart share.
 If you have a mutual love of the beach, start a seashell collection by scouring the sand together for the best ocean treasures.
 Or, if you come together over music, start a record collection that reflects your similar tastes.
 Either way, the end result will be a visual reminder of your closeness.